-Native range grazing cost determination (Table 1) was based on a constant cost per unit of body weight (0.002579) and starting BW, end BW, and one-half of the total days grazed to arrive at an annual grazing cost, i.e. ($0.002579 \times 10.002579 \times$

-(Table 2).
-These expenses were integrated with all other expenses was from the ND Farm and Ranch Business Management Education Program crop enterprise budgets (Region 4: 2013, 2014, and 2015).
+Native range grazing cost determination was based on a constant cost per unit of body weight (\$0.002579) and starting and ending BW, and one-half of the total days grazed to arrive at an annual grazing cost (Table 1).
+Annual forage farming enterprise budgets were prepared using actual expenses for seed, fertilizer, chemical, inoculation, and crop insurance (Table 2).
+These expenses were integrated with all other expenses from the ND Farm and Ranch Business Management Education Program crop enterprise budgets (Region 4: 2013, 2014, and 2015).